kishlayamishra02/icebrag/proejct details.md

 These don't need to be fancy.
 They just need to be clear.
 Think of them as guides for someone who's never seen the project before.

 Everyone else, when you write code, write it clearly.
 Comment the confusing parts.
 Name variables well.
-Shiven will read it and write docs, but help them out."
+Shiven will read it and write docs, but help them out.

 ---

 ## Final Checklist

-"Okay, before we jump in, let me make sure everyone has what they need:
+Okay, before we jump in, let me make sure everyone has what they need:

 Everyone:
 - Do you have the GitHub repo link?